-This study aims at evaluating the spatial and temporal local dynamics of extreme precipitation frequency from 1940 to 1999 in the South of Portugal.

-A common approach to understand and assess the rainfall patterns over a region is based on the analysis of changes in climate indices, which are estimated from the empirical distribution of the daily observations [10], [11], [12].
+The main objectives of this study are to evaluate the spatial and temporal local dynamics of extreme precipitation frequency from 1940 to 1999, in the South of Portugal, and to provide an uncertainty evaluation of the produced maps.
+A common approach to understand and assess the rainfall patterns over a region is based on the analysis of changes in climate indices, which are estimated from the empirical distribution of the daily observations [26], [27], [28].
 The R30mm index was chosen to characterize the frequency of heavy precipitation events in the South of Portugal for the 1940-1999 period.

-Annual scenarios of this climate index were produced for that period using direct sequential cosimulation with elevation.
-Those scenarios were then used to produce an additional set of maps of indicators summarizing the scenarios' underlying local dynamics.
+Geostatistical simulation methods generate a set of alternative realizations of the spatial distribution of an attribute that allow characterizing the spacetime uncertainty of physical phenomena [2], [25].
+Annual scenarios of the R30mm index were produced for the 1940-1999 period using direct sequential cosimulation (coDSS) with elevation.
+Those scenarios were then used to produce an additional set of maps of indicators summarizing the scenarios' underlying local dynamics and uncertainty.